joshholl/articles/react-hooks.md

 ## Simply using hooks wrong.
 The simplistic api for hooks makes getting up and running trivial.
 However, there are rules about their usage that need to be followed.Unfortunately because hooks look like standard javascript, its easy to misuse hooks unless you have read the online documentation for their usage.

-There are two main rules to react hooks that you need to follow to ensure proper usage.
+There are two main rules to React hooks that you need to follow to ensure proper usage.
 First, you must never call a hook from inside a regular javascript function, they must always be part of your component.
 Secondly, never call a hook inside a loop, condition or nested function.
 Failure to follow these two rules can have negative side effects because React requires that hooks always be used in the same order.

 This means this is bad
 ```javascript